 A pragmatism consistent with the contributions of neurosciences

 The event of the month of February is undoubtedly ARTE's documentary on happiness at work.
 Many idealists were waiting for it.
-However, this documentary shows that while the results are there, the unlearning process that needs to be carried out is not always a path strewn with roses.
+However, this documentary shows that if the results are there, the unlearning process is not always a path strewn with roses.
 The craze for this film on social networks demonstrates, if proof were needed, that happiness at work is a strong aspiration for many people.

 Photo: Illustration of the documentary Le Bonheur au Travail by Martin Messionnier ©Arte

 Two enemies are pointed at: the ego of certain leaders (leaders, trade unionists, established managers, disbelieving employees) and the desire for control that has structured organizations anxious to control productivity.
 In many organizations, it has become clear that the system of coercion we invented has become counterproductive in solving today's problems.
 The will to control still inhabits the mind of the power-obsessed being.
 This film shows that cooperation, based on the involvement of all, naturally generates self-control.
 Either spontaneously by the responsible individual who considers, in all ethics, that he owes quality to his clients and, in all loyalty, to his peers.
 Or because people who do not respect this commitment are sanctioned and then rejected by the other players.